State bar association sues over Medicaid law

-The law, approved this year, makes it illegal to accept a fee to counsel people on how to make those transfers, a common practice known as spending down.
+The law makes it illegal to accept a fee to counsel people how to make those transfers.

 ``This `Catch-22′ legislation says to the 80-year-old Alzheimers patient, `Sure, you can make lawful transfers, but no one can help or advise you,‴ state bar President Joshua Pruzansky said.

 The suit, filed in U.S. District Court in Albany, claims the law violates First Amendment protections of free speech.
-Several other bar associations have expressed interest in joining the lawsuit, said Frank Ciervo, a spokesman for the New York bar.
+Other bar associations have expressed interest in joining the lawsuit, said Frank Ciervo, a spokesman for the New York bar.

 The misdemeanor offense carries a penalty of up to a year in jail or a fine of up to $10,000, or both.

-There was no immediate response from the U.S. Justice Department.
+There was no immediate response from the Justice Department.